ballotz/Wolf32/README.md

 The aim is to make the game build and run on as many compilers/platforms as possible

-Files bridge.h and bridge.c contains the system depended part of the game, and should be the only part that must be re-implemented to support a new platform
+Files bridge.h is used by the game and gives the interface that should be implemented for the porting to a new platform.

 Once the original game will be fully functional, some features could be added, e.g. modern control system, hi res rendering, etc

 ## Platforms

-At the moment Windows and MacOS are supported with SDL2
+### SDL2

+- Windows
+- MacOS

 ## Compiling